-15% to your nal.
-In other words, if you miss a midterm your recitation grade will count as 30% of your grade and your nal as 45%.
+Grade Breakdown: Three Midterms 20% each Recitation 20% Final exam 40% the weight of that midterm will be replaced by your recitation grade.
+In other words, if you miss a midterm this will count as your dropped grade.
 If you miss two midterms, the second will count as a zero on your nal grade.
 You cannot reschedule or miss your nal exam unless you have three nals on the same day.
 If this is the case you must bring me evidence of the three exams within the rst four weeks of the semester.